• Skip to main content

 What Does a Frugal Living Mom Look Like?

 I’ve put some deep thought into this.
-I think its important to understand that When you picture a frugal mom, she’s not stressed about money.
-She’s firm in the budgeting rules that are in place (whether on her own or with a partner).
-She’s not cheap even though her husband teases her about that all the time 😉
+I think it’s important to understand that When you picture a frugal mom, she’s not stressed about money.
+She’s firm in the budgeting rules in place (whether on her own or with a partner).
+She’s not cheap, even though her husband teases her about that all the time 😉

-The frugal mom understands and teaches about limits and knows there are bigger goals out there.
-She sees that being with her family is so much more important than the newest gadget that needs to go on a credit card because there’s no money to actually pay for it.
+The frugal mom understands and teaches about limits and knows bigger goals are out there.
+She sees that being with her family is much more important than the newest gadget that needs to go on a credit card because there’s no money to pay for it.

 She is ready to teach her kids what it means when she says, “It’s not in the budget this week.”